nartix/nextjs-ui/packages/edge-token/README.md

 #### `generate(data?: unknown): Promise<string>`

-Generate a simple token without data and without timing.
+Generate a simple token with or without data and without timing.

 - **Parameters:**
   - `data` (`unknown`, *optional*): Data to include in the token.
 Defaults to an empty string if the data is an edge case.